Old Spice, Time To Hire Older Talent

 According to the World Health Organization, this distasteful term is “the stereotyping and discrimination against individuals or groups on the basis of their age.
 Ageism can take many forms, including prejudicial attitudes, discriminatory practices, or institutional policies and practices that perpetuate stereotypical beliefs.”

-The discrimination includes the treatment of older workers or the unemployment choices.
+The discrimination includes the treatment of older workers or unemployment choices.
 Businesses prefer young people who are willing to accept a lower paycheck.
 People over 55 who have been unemployed find it more difficult to re-enter the workforce.

 It’s an unfair system, especially since seniors are a crucial piece of the puzzle.